Have You Any Room for Jesus?

 In 1959, college students, newly returned for the fall semester, decided to try answering a novel question: How many of them could stuff themselves in the Volkswagen Beetle of that day?

 The car was designed for four people, with maybe room for an extra one if it’s a child.
 But if you aren’t expecting to drive anywhere, and a bunch of people simply pile into every nook and cranny, the students found they could manage seventeen or eighteen.
-And it became a fad for awhile.
+And it became a fad for a while.
 The current record, officially recognized, is twenty!

 And what about the capacity of outdoor stadiums?
 The largest in North America is Michigan Stadium, in Ann Arbor, Michigan, which seats 107,000–though there are claims of larger crowds there than that.
 The biggest in the world is the May Day Stadium in North Korea, which can hold 114,000 people.